 - Neutralizes acids for engine protection

-Redline oil on the other hand cleans and cools your engine at the same time.
-The detergents added into it helps in reducing the friction in the engine mechanism, all the while protecting it from wear and keeping it clean and smooth-running.
+Redline oil, on the other hand, cleans and cools your engine at the same time.
+The detergents added to it helps in reducing the friction in the engine mechanism, all the while protecting it from wear and keeping it clean and smooth running.

 Highlights of Redline

 - Synthetically formulated for engine protection